Bryson-Tai/Azure_Networking/Project_F/README.md

 ## Known Issues

 - According by Azure tutorial, we could ping the VM by using its name, but I could not achieve that.
+I have also tested manual way by following the tutorial, it still could not be achieved.
 - Instead, I am using the VM's private IP and it is working, not sure about the cause.
 Feel free to open an `Issue` or `Pull Request` to discuss and resolve this issue :)